zxiao2017/ISQA3420/UseCases.md

 Trigger: Developer check the package<br>

 ##Use Case 2<br>
-Title: Manager Check package Policy<br>
+Title: Manager Check Package Policy<br>
 Primary Actor: Manager<br>
 Goal in Context: The manager is able to check the package policy information and be able to edit/create policy in policy database<br>
 Stakeholders: Manager<br>
-Preconditions: Relevant policy information is in the Policy database<br>
+Preconditions: Relevant policy information is in the policy database<br>
 Main Success Scenario: Manager is able to retrieve correct policy from the policy database<br>
 Failed End Conditions: Manager cannot retrieve package policy information from policy database<br>
 Trigger: Manager retrieve software package policy information from policy database<br>